Ph.D., Postdoctoral Scholar

 Canyon Mountains by Wayne Thiebaud

-I am an undergraduate student majoring in Molecular and Cell Biology.
+I received my Bachelor's degree in Molecular and Cell Biology.
 I joined the Bottini Lab in July 2020, and I'm studying the allosteric regulation mechanism of RPTPα phosphatase activity and similar mechanisms in other RPTPs under Dr. Santelli's supervision.
-I hope to gain research experience, transition into the BS/MS program, and then pursue a Ph.D. degree in the future.
+I hope to gain research experience, and after the BS/MS program, I plan to pursue a Ph.D.

 Sophie Hao, Undergraduate Research Assistant